tilln/jmeter-iso8583/README.md

 Limitations
 -----------

+- Minimum JMeter version 4.0
-Packager logging is not currently implemented, so debugging Packager issues should be done outside of JMeter.
+- Packager logging is not currently implemented, so debugging Packager issues should be done outside of JMeter.

 Troubleshooting
 ---------------